Learn about Abortion:

 Time Matters!

 Any attempts to counteract the abortion pill should not be done without the assistance of a medical professional.
+If you are experiencing any bleeding go to the Emergency Room immediately.

 • What are the potential side effects and risks?